-How can I be a better sales manager?
+Instead, ask yourself: How can I be a better sales manager for my sales team?

-If you are ready to learn how to be a great sales manager, read on to discover the 7 daily habits of highly effective sales managers so you and your team can thrive at work.
+If you are ready to learn how to be a great sales manager, read on to discover the seven key habits of successful sales managers so you and your sales team can thrive.

-Instead of trying to force one sales method on everyone, you can be a highly effective sales manager by embracing the differences among your team members and allowing each of them to choose the selling method that works best for them personally.
+Instead of trying to force one sales method on everyone, you can be a highly effective sales manager by embracing the differences amongst your team members and allowing each of them to choose the selling method that works best for them.

-Not only should you offer regular coaching – make sure you offer frequent sales training to underperformers as well.
-That may be all they need to boost their sales results significantly!
+Not only should you offer regular coaching, also make sure you offer frequent sales training and sales courses to underperformers as well.
+That may be all they need to significantly boost their sales results.

-The best sales managers do not just hold their salespeople accountable — they hold themselves accountable too.
+The best sales managers do not just hold their salespeople accountable — they hold themselves accountable as well.

-Because, at the end of the day, your management has a huge effect on the results of your sales team.
+Why?
+Because, at the end of the day, your sales management style has a huge effect on the performance results of your sales team.
 If you inspire them, coach them correctly and create a healthy team environment, they will likely excel.

 To be a highly effective sales manager, you must communicate with your team regularly.
 If you do not, how can you expect to set the right expectations, track their progress and motivate them?

-It is not enough for you to be your team’s boss – you must also be their mentor, continually inspiring them to perform better.
-If they never see or hear from you, that will not happen.
+It is not enough for you to be your team’s boss, you must also be their sales mentor, continually inspiring them to perform better.
+If they never see or hear from you, it will not happen.

 Have you ever worked somewhere so terrible that you absolutely dreaded clocking in every day?